jestjs/jest/docs/JestObjectAPI.md

 });
 ```

-This is how `genMockFromModule` will mock the follwing data types:
+This is how `genMockFromModule` will mock the following data types:

 #### `Function`